-The goal of the course is to teach participants the basic skills needed to work independently to acquire, analyze and visualize data sets derived from a variety of satellite sensors (e.g., SeaWiFS, MODIS, MERIS, VIIRS, OLI on Landsat-8, OLCI on Sentinal-3, AVHRR, SeaWinds, SSM/I and AVISO Merged Altimetry).
+The goal of the course is to teach participants the basic skills needed to work independently to acquire, analyze and visualize data sets derived from a variety of satellite sensors (e.g., SeaWiFS, MODIS, VIIRS, OLCI, HawkEye, GHRSST, QuikScat, SeaWinds, SSM/I and CMEMS Merged Altimetry).

-Strong emphasis is given to the use of NASA’s SeaDAS software to derive mapped imagery of geophysical parameters (e.g., chlorophyll or CDOM) from raw SeaWiFS, MODIS, MERIS and VIIRS data obtain through the Ocean Biology DAAC.
+Strong emphasis is given to the use of NASA’s SeaDAS software to derive mapped imagery of geophysical parameters (e.g., chlorophyll or CDOM) from raw data obtain through the Ocean Biology DAAC.
 An important feature of the workshop involves running SeaDAS commands within pre-written python scripts to efficiently process large quantities of ocean color data.
 In addition to ocean color remote sensing, the workshop also addresses the acquisition and use of Level-3 satellite data for sea surface temperature, 2) ocean wind speed and 3) sea surface height.

 A central goal of the course is to develop good python programming skills that are needed to make effective use of satellite data to routinely monitor ocean conditions, gain new insights into ocean dynamics, and to rigorously test new hypotheses regarding a range of oceanographic processes.

 Background lectures will cover the fundamentals of bio-optics, pigment algorithms, primary production algorithms and, to a lesser extent, the underlying physical principals leading to the measurement of sea surface temperature, ocean wind speed and ocean topography.
 See the course syllabus link for more details on the topics covered in this course.

 The class it typically comprised of about 80% graduate students, 15% post-graduate professionals and 5% undergraduates.
 Participants come from universities, NOAA/NASA facilities and private companies.
 There is often fairly strong international representation.

-About 80% of past course participants have had no prior programming experience helps, but it is not a prerequsite.
-The programming work will begin at a basic level.
+Some prior programming experience helps, but it is not a prerequsite.
+The programming work will begin at a very basic level.
 More advanced students having some prior programming experience will be given more challenging programming problems from which to learn.

 Great effort is made to make the course fun and low-stress while at the same time challenging the participants to learn a very large amount of material in a short amount of time.